willfurnass/sheffield_hpc/bessemer/software/apps/maven.rst

 -----------------
 After connecting to Bessemer (see :ref:`ssh`),  start an interactive session with the :code:`srun --pty bash -i` command.

-The latest version of Maven (currently version 3.6.3) is made available with the command:
+The latest version of Maven (currently version 3.6.3) is made available with the commands:

 .. code-block:: none